 Close Recreation Ground, Walton-on-the-Hill.

-to the Pageant charities.
+with all proceeds going to the Walton Pageant charities.

 or call/text for more details 07979 605579.

 play button for terrier mayhem video ...

 ... might take a second or two to load ...